realvos/realvos.github.io/README.md

 ## RVOS: Real-world Video Object Segmentation Dataset

 RVOS is the first real-world video object segmentation dataset.
-It will be released on Oct.
-17, 2017.
+It is released on Oct.
+18, 2017.

 There will be two mainly contributions of this dataset: